-What does she mean when she states she is waiting for her Boaz?
+What does it mean when a female states she is waiting for her Boaz?

 Let’s read a little of the story of Ruth and Boaz and see what it says.
 I’m starting in chapter two, verse five, in the book of Ruth; giving you the full story so you will get a better understanding of how their character traits can help prepare us to become godly mates.

-Please bear with me for quoting so much scripture; thought it would be simpler to write the verses than refer you to it – hope this is satisfactory with you.
+Please bear with me for quoting so much scripture; thought it would be simpler to write the verses than refer you to it – hope this is satisfactory.

 “5 Boaz asked the overseer of his harvesters, “Who does that young woman belong to?”6 The overseer replied, “She is the Moabite who came back from Moab with Naomi.
 7 She said, ‘Please let me glean and gather among the sheaves behind the harvesters.’
 She came into the field and has remained here from morning till now, except for a short rest in the shelter.”